rossanoua/telegramSetWebHookHelper/README.md

-# This simple example helps to set web-hook for you Telegram bot.
+# This simple example helps to set web-hook for your Telegram bot.

 ---
 ## Dependencies